OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ## How SSO works at runtime

 The following diagram shows how the SSO process works.
+The blue elements represent Office or the Microsoft identity platform.
+The gray elements represent the code you write and include the client-side code (task pane) and the server-side code for your add-in.

 ![A diagram that shows the SSO process.](../images/sso-overview-diagram.svg)